fabiocozzolino/fabiocozzolino.github.io/_posts/2022-02-28-deploy-net-6-blazor-webassembly-aws-elastic-beanstalk.md

   <img src="/assets/img/blazoraws_result_1.png" alt="Blazor app running on AWS">
 </p>

-As always, feedback are welcome!
+As always, any feedback is welcome!